HenriHyttinen/Ai-assistant/SETUP.md

 - Check your email configuration in `.env`
 - For Gmail, use an App Password instead of your regular password
 - Email features are optional - the app works without email configuration
+- If email fails, verification/reset links are shown in the console for development

 **AI insights not working:**
 - Add your OpenAI API key to `.env`